Skip to main content

 • Draft forwards — Create a draft forward of any email for review before delivering to new recipients.

-• List drafts — Browse drafts saved in the Drafts folder, with optional search and limit filters, so an Assignment can review or resume a previously drafted message.
+• List drafts — Browse drafts saved in the Drafts folder, with optional search and limit filters, so an Agent can review or resume a previously drafted message.

 • Send a draft — Send a message that was previously saved as a draft.